Metals: Copper Gains Amid a Labor Dispute in Chile

 ADVERTISEMENT

-The WSJ dollar index, which compares the dollar against a basket of currencies, was up 0.2% to 88.50.
-A stronger dollar makes it more expensive for holders of other currencies to purchase dollar-denominated metals.

 Investors are awaiting a raft of speeches this week from U.S. Federal Reserve members and Chairwoman Janet Yellen.
-Data on U.S. retail sales, industrial production figures and the consumer-price index will release on Friday, providing further clues on the health of the economy and the central bank's intentions.
+Data on U.S. retail sales, industrial production figures and the consumer-price index will be released on Friday, providing further clues on the health of the economy and the central bank's intentions.

 Stephanie Yang contributed to this article.